Tamschi/unquote/README.md

 ³ Currently without distinction regarding combinations like `=>` vs. `= >` and such.
 This *will* change eventually, along with a breaking semver change.

-⁴ I'm not yet sure how cleanly capturing spanning [`Span`]s would be, or how viable doing so is on stable.
+⁴ Denoting [`Span`]s as lifetimes is a bit unusual, but nicely highlights them with a different colour.

 [`Span`]: https://docs.rs/proc-macro2/1.0.24/proc_macro2/struct.Span.html